GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 permalink: announcements/mspkichanges/
 description: Microsoft's new Public Key Infrastructure (PKI) policy requirements could impact 14 federal agencies.
 Under these requirements, Microsoft mandates that the Federal PKI undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
 If the FPKI does not comply, the first impact will occur in April 2018&nbsp;&mdash;&nbsp;Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication certificates (SSL) certificates.
 ---
-**REVIEWERS: We need to decide whether we should use the term, "COMMON Root certificate" or "FCPCA Root certificate**

 Microsoft's new Public Key Infrastructure (PKI) policy requirements could impact 14 federal agencies.
 Under these requirements, Microsoft mandates that the FPKI undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
 If the FPKI does not comply, the first impact will occur in April 2018&nbsp;&mdash;&nbsp;Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication (SSL) certificates.<!--Changed to same referencing ("server authentication certificates") as used in Google announcement for consistency.-->